common-workflow-language/cwltool/README.rst

 -  Running the entire suite of CWL conformance tests:

-The GitHub repostiory for the CWL specifications contains a script that tests a CWL implementation against a wide array of valid CWL files using the [cwltest](https://github.com/common-workflow-language/cwltest) program
+The GitHub repository for the CWL specifications contains a script that tests a CWL implementation against a wide array of valid CWL files using the `cwltest <https://github.com/common-workflow-language/cwltest>`_ program

 Instructions for running these tests can be found in the Common Workflow Language Specification repository at https://github.com/common-workflow-language/common-workflow-language/blob/master/CONFORMANCE_TESTS.md